aaronland/go-artisanal-integers-proxy/README.md

 > ./bin/proxy-server -h
 Usage of ./bin/proxy-server:
   -brooklyn-integers
-	Use Brooklyn Integers as an artisanal integer source. (default true) -host string
+	Use Brooklyn Integers as an artisanal integer source. (default false) -host string
     	Host to listen on. (default "localhost") -httptest.serve string
     		  if non-empty, httptest.NewServer serves on this address and blocks -loglevel string
     	    Log level. (default "info")
-  -min int
+  -london-integers
+	Use London Integers as an artisanal integer source. (default false) -min int
        The minimum number of artisanal integers to keep on hand at all times. (default 5) -mission-integers
-	Use Mission Integers as an artisanal integer source. (default true) -port int
+	Use Mission Integers as an artisanal integer source. (default false) -port int
     	Port to listen on. (default 8080)
   -protocol string